HQarroum/circular-linked-list/README.md

 list_remove_node_if(list, predicate, NULL);
 ```

-It is also possible to pass a third parameter to `list_remove_node_id`, for it to be passed to your predicate function.
+It is also possible to pass a third parameter to `list_remove_node_if`, for it to be passed to your predicate function.
 This is espacially handy when removing values you do not known compile-time from the list :

 ```C
 int predicate(size_t index, node_t* node, void* data)